Written work

 Outreach

-During the COVID-19 pandemic, I was President of the Oxford University Linguistics Society.
-I organized some interviews with linguists and philosophers of language, conducted over Zoom.
+At the height of the COVID-19 pandemic, I was President of the Oxford University Linguistics Society.
+I organized interviews with linguists and philosophers of language, available online.

 Interviews (in alphabetical order):